asheronova/GettingAndCleaningData/Readme.md

 ## [68] "activity"
 ```

-Creates a second,independent tidy data set and ouput it
+## 5. Creates a second,independent tidy data set and ouput it
-In this part,a second, independent tidy data set will be created with the average of each variable for each activity and each subject based on the data set in step 4.
+#### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ```R
 library(plyr);
 Data2<-aggregate(. ~subject + activity, Data, mean)